lkkbrian/cca-programming-electronics-spring-2018/hw/week2.md

     **Assignment 4b**: Do something *different*.
 Pick a particular feature of Mondrian's work, and modify it in your sketch.
 Offer your own take on Mondrian!

-    **Super-bonus Challenge**: Write code that draws a **random** image in the style of Mondrian.
+    **Assignment 4 Super-bonus Challenge**: Write code that draws a **random** image in the style of Mondrian.
 That is, write a Mondrian-painting program that creates a new image in the style of Mondrian every time it's run.

 #### Sharing & Caring (due Monday February 5 before class)